Nusiq/regolith-filters/subfunctions/README.md

   programming language)
 ```
 ### Description
-`functiontree` lets you quickly search values of scoreboard of `@s` using
+`functiontree` lets you quickly search values of a `scoreboard` for `selector`
-binary tree made out of function files calling each other.
+using binary tree made out of function files calling each other.
 It also adds
-a variable to the scope with the value of the scoreboard which can be accessed
+a variable to the scope named after the `scoreboard`.
+The value of the variable
+is the same as the value of the `scoreboard` at the moment of calling the
-using `eval` (see documentation below)
+function.
+It can be accessed using `eval` (see documentation below)

 ### Example
 This is an example of simple implentation of getting elements from table